RX14/uob-presentation-2017-11-16/slides.md

 >   - Even kernels!
 > - Based on Ruby syntax
 >   - It's not Ruby
->   - Keep the programmer happy
+>   - Keep the programmer happy...
->   - At the expense of the compiler
+>   - ...at the expense of the compiler
 > - Statically typed (safe)
 > - Fast!
 > - Awesome!